22 Sights in Witten, Germany (with Map and Images)

 Show sight on map

-The St.-Johannes-Erbstollen is a former hereditary tunnel in Witten in the districts of Hardenstein and Vormholz.
+The St.-Johannes-Erbstollen is a former Erbstollen in Witten in the districts of Hardenstein and Vormholz.
 The tunnel is located west of the Muttental.
-The tunnel was also known under the names Tiefer Johannis Stollen, St. Johannes Erbstolln, St. Johannis-Erbstollen, Johannis Erbstolln and Johannes Erbstolln.
-Its lower part runs in the valley of an unnamed stream, which is locally called Deipenbecke or simply Hardensteiner Bach.
-The St. John's Heritage Gallery was the most important tunnel in the region and was used for dewatering and ventilation of the surrounding mines that mined hard coal.
+The tunnel was also known as the Tiefer Johannis Stollen, St. Johannes Erbstolln, St. Johannis-Erbstollen, Johannis Erbstolln and Johannes Erbstolln.
+Its lower part runs through the valley of an unnamed stream, which is locally called Deipenbecke or simply Hardensteiner Bach.
+The St. Johannes Erbstollen was the most important tunnel in the region and was used to drain water and ventilate the surrounding mines, which were mining on hard coal.
 The Erbstollen belonged to the Märkisches Bergamtsbezirk.

 Wikipedia: St.-Johannes-Erbstollen (DE)